mehulagg/gitlab_test/.gitlab/merge_request_templates/Security Release.md

 - [ ] Add a link to this MR in the `links` section of related issue
 - [ ] Set up an EE MR (always required for CE merge requests): EE_MR_LINK_HERE
 - [ ] Ping appsec team member who created the issue and ask for a non-blocking review with `Please review this MR`
-- [ ] Assign to a reviewer
+- [ ] Assign to a reviewer (that is not a release manager)
 - [ ] Assign to a maintainer

-## Reviewer checklist
+## Maintainer checklist
 - [ ] Correct milestone is applied and the title is matching across all backports

-## Maintainer checklist
 - [ ] Assigned to `@gitlab-release-tools-bot` with passing CI pipelines

 /label ~security